dimov05/Property-Manager/README.md

 ## Getting Started

-Here are you can see instructions on how to install this application locally to your PC.
+Here you can see instructions on how to install this application locally to your PC.
 Soon will be updated

 ### Prerequisites.